scipy/scipy/doc/source/tutorial/index.rst

 fashion.
 When the number of points is specified in this way, the end- point is inclusive.

-The "r "stands for row concatenation because if the objects between commas are 2 dimensional arrays, they are stacked by rows (and thus must have commensurate columns).
+The "r" stands for row concatenation because if the objects between commas are 2 dimensional arrays, they are stacked by rows (and thus must have commensurate columns).
 There is an equivalent command :obj:`c_` that stacks 2d arrays by columns but works identically to :obj:`r_` for 1d arrays.

-Another very useful class instance which makes use of extended slicing notation is the function :obj:`mgrid` .
+Another very useful class instance which makes use of extended slicing notation is the function :obj:`mgrid`.
 In the simplest case, this function can be used to construct 1d ranges as a convenient substitute for arange.
 It also allows the use of complex-numbers in the step-size to indicate the number of points to place between the (inclusive) end-points.
 The real purpose of this function however is to produce N, N-d arrays which provide coordinate arrays for an N-dimensional volume.
-The easiest way to understand this is with an example of its usage:
+The easiest way to understand this is with an example of its
+usage:

 .. literalinclude:: examples/2-1

 Having meshed arrays like this is sometimes very useful.
 However, it is not always needed just to evaluate some N-dimensional function over a grid due to the array-broadcasting rules of Numpy and SciPy.
-If this is the only purpose for generating a meshgrid, you should instead use the function :obj:`ogrid` which generates an "open "grid using NewAxis judiciously to create N, N-d arrays where only one- dimension in each array has length greater than 1.
+If this is the only purpose for generating a meshgrid, you should instead use the function :obj:`ogrid` which generates an "open "grid using NewAxis judiciously to create N, N-d arrays where only one dimension in each array has length greater than 1.
 This will save memory and create the same result if the only purpose for the meshgrid is to generate sample points for evaluation of an N-d function.

 Shape manipulation